Ever tried to freeze motion in your photography? Or tried water splash photography in the summer? If not, this is the article for you.

 Think of anything that goes well with liquid and try it out.

 Now it’s your turn.
 Best of luck!

-Looking for more great creative photography tutorials?
-We have a great step by step guide on how to transfer photos to wood or try out some cool cut out photography.
+Looking for more great creative photography inspiration?
+Check out our fine art food photography article.
+We also have a great step by step guide on how to transfer photos to wood or try out some cool cut out photography.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: